Praveen271195/Securityy-Camera-with-OpenCV/README.md

 This Covid-19 dashboard was created from scratch to visuvalize the global trend of Corona Virus infections in the simplest way and to keep track of the spread of the virus during the pandemic.
 This dashboard was of a great support to spread awarness amoung the residents of my gated community.

 ## About the Application:
 A web dashboard deployed on Heroku at https://dd-covid-dashboard.herokuapp.com/.
-Built in Python and Dash, with charts made in Plotly.
+Built using Python and Dash, with charts made in Plotly.
 The data is provided by Johns Hopkins Center for Systems Science and Engineering which is updated every day.

 ### App Layout:
 [<img src='https://media.giphy.com/media/JiBNaric6Jecnd535A/giphy.gif' alt='CovidDashApp' height='400'>](https://dd-covid-dashboard.herokuapp.com/)

 There are five main components in the covid dashboard,
-1. <b>Indicators</b>: There are four indicators and they are: Confirmed, Deaths, Recovered and Active cases on the global scale.
+1. <b>Indicators</b>: There are four indicators and they are; Confirmed, Deaths, Recovered and Active cases on the global scale.

 [<img src='https://github.com/Praveen271195/Praveen271195/blob/main/Indicators.PNG' alt='Indicators' height='350'>](https://dd-covid-dashboard.herokuapp.com/)